bajamircea/bajamircea.github.io/_posts/2023-04-06-shallow-deep.markdown

 categories: coding cpp
 ---

-Brief note on terminology
+Brief note on terminology that is fine for describing an element of a class design, but not useful when deciding how to design a class.

 # Const and pointers

-When you have an `int` variable, `const` can be before or after the type, it's just a matter of taste, it does not make a difference to the type of the variable.
+When you have an `int` variable, `const` can be used before or after the type, it's just a matter of taste, it does not make a difference to the type of the variable.
 You can't change the value for a `const int`, but you can take a (non const copy and change the copy as much as you want to: